Kybton/210_project/README.md

-# This is my CS210 assignment gym apps written in .NET
+# This is gym management app written in .NET for CS210 assignment
 #### Login Page
 ![Login Page](./assets/login_page.jpg)